What Is a GPT 3 Chatbot?

 In addition, with conversational intelligence software, companies can use this technology to create a more human-like interaction with their customers.

 With some of the tools offering a no-code platform, it’s easier than ever for companies to take advantage of this relatively new technology.

-Finally, if you’re excited by what GPT-3 brings to the table, GPT-4 is the new model OpenAI should be releasing soon.
+Finally, if you’re excited by what GPT-3 offers, GPT-4 is the new model OpenAI should release soon.